p7mj/bugpy-mos/README.md

 ## 🖥️ Usage

-Download the distribution you are interested in using from the release page.
+Download the distributions from the [release page](https://git.wholeworldcoding.com/wholeworldcoding/BUGPy-mOS/releases).
 There are three distributions:

 - **min** (Minimal): The base package.